JudiniLabs/code-gpt-docs/docs/tutorial-features/chat_code_gpt.md

 :::

 ### Using Code Selection:
-To share code snippets, simply select the desired code in your editor then select `Import selection` from the chat tab.
+To share code snippets, select the desired code in your editor, then select `Import selection` from the chat tab.
 The selected code will be automatically inserted into the chat interface, allowing CodeGPT  to provide more accurate and context-specific responses.

 :::note Code Selection
 <p align="center">